KuljeetJ/Hackerrank/README.md

 # Hackerrank
-Hackerrank solutions of most of the challenges.
+Hackerrank solutions to some of the questions i have solved.